-GardenNet is a network of over 40 community groups and neighbors who share a commitment to promoting access to healthful and affordable food through urban agriculture and community gardens in Central Northeast Portland.
-One of the main objectives is to build awareness of community gardens, food growing and distribution opportunities in CNN neighborhoods.
-Today GardenNet promotes local community garden collaboration, learning, and resource sharing.
+What is GardenNet?GardenNet is a program of CNN.
+It is a resource connecting over 40 community groups and neighbors.
+We share a commitment to promoting access to healthful and affordable food through urban agriculture and community gardens in Central Northeast Portland.
+GardenNet fosters local community garden collaboration, learning, and resource sharing.

-Community Garden Tour
+Community Garden Tours

-RiglerCommunityGarden at NE 52nd and
+Garden at NE 52nd and

 Prescott and included stops such as a proposed neighborhood garden in Cully, and a yard sharing site of the Urban Farm Collective.
 The final talk was given at the Hacienda CDC Los Jardines community garden.
 About 20 Community members biked and traveled in shared transportation to hear speakers at the various sites.